xerial/sbt-pack/README.md

         // Add custom settings here
         // [Optional] JVM options of scripts (program name -> Seq(JVM option, ...))
         packJvmOpts := Map("hello" -> Seq("-Xmx512m")),
-        // [Optional] Extra class paths to look when launching a program packExtraClasspath := Map("hello" -> Seq("${PROG_HOME}/etc")),
+        // [Optional] Extra class paths to look when launching a program.
+You can use ${PROG_HOME} to specify the base directory packExtraClasspath := Map("hello" -> Seq("${PROG_HOME}/etc")),
         // [Optional] (Generate .bat files for Windows.
 The default value is true) packGenerateWindowsBatFile := true